Last updated September 19, 2025.

 - We automatically approve applications, critical updates, definition updates, feature packs, security updates, third party, update rollups, and normal updates.

 - We do not approve drivers, service packs, tools, and upgrades.
-Typically, these kinds of patches can cause issues with server applications and should be applied interactively.
+These kinds of patches can cause issues with server applications.
+We apply them interactively.

 - We will try to detect, approve, download, and install updates only at the specified date and time.
 Servers should always be online, so we do not need to attempt updates multiple times throughout the week.

 - When a server receives a patch, it usually requires a reboot.
-Reboots are scheduled on a day and time that the client chooses.
+We schedule reboots on a day and time that the client chooses.
 Reboots are forced and users will not be prompted.

 Which components should I prioritize first in a patch management program?

-Critical updates and security updates should always receive top priority.
-After that, you can prioritize according to your organization’s policies and operational needs.
-If you partner with Corsica Technologies, we’ll collaborate with you to determine the right patching prioritization for your organization.
+You should always prioritize critical updates and security updates.
+After that, you can prioritize updates according to your policies and operational needs.
+If you partner with Corsica Technologies, we’ll work together to determine the right patching prioritization for your organization.

 Here at Corsica Technologies, we prioritize patches as high, medium, or low priority based on the following criteria.